island-lang/island-lang.github.io/README.md

 `fullName` is only evaluated when it is called (and possibly the result is then stored for subsequent calls).

-Now what if we could make a local variable that behaves in a similar way?
+Using a computed variable, we could make a local variable that behaves in a similar way:
 ```isl
 let x = 1
 let y = 2